 WHY RNA CHEMISTRY?

-KelAda has an on-going interest in RNA chemistry with a view to identifying new molecular motifs which elicit bioactivities enabled by affecting RNA metabolism, binding and function.
+KelAda has an on-going program of research in drug/RNA interaction with a view to identifying small molecule motifs which elicit bioactivities enabled by affecting RNA metabolism, binding and function.

 KelAda's research in RNA chemistry leverages our expertise in:

-We are currently developing expertise and research projects in the following 4 areas:
+We currently have research projects underway in the following 4 areas:

 1. Development of Small Molecule RNA binders

-We use our chemical expertise to introduce 18F and 19F in either 2’ and 4’ position of RNAs.
+We use our chemical expertise to introduce 18F and 19F in either 2’ and 4’ ribose positions of RNA's.
 This mild, selective, and biocompatible fluorination platform is enabled by an in-house developed chemical synthesis technology.

 We leverage our chemistry expertise to introduce 18F and 19F into PNA constructs with the aim of providing a toolkit for researchers involved in chemical biology and drug discovery; thus allowing them to address unmet research questions in RNA biology.